-At the beginning of the fiscal year ended February 1, 2015, the Human Resources and Compensation Committee benchmarked the total direct compensation packages of the Corporation's NEOs against compensation packages of individuals acting in similar capacities for companies comprising the Comparator Group, and concluded that base salaries of the Corporation's NEOs were generally aligned with the Corporation's performance, were competitive with the market for their respective positions, between the 50th and the 75th percentile of corresponding positions in the Comparator Group, and reflected the individuals' demonstrated capabilities.
-Therefore, no base salary adjustments were made for the fiscal year ended February 1, 2015, other than annual merit increases of 4.3% for each of the CEO, CFO and CMO, within the merit increase range applicable to all employees of the Corporation in May 2014, with a starting base salary of \$475,000.
-Further details regarding total annual NEO compensation components are available in the "Summary Compensation Table" section on page 31 of this Circular.
+At the beginning of the fiscal year ended January 31, 2016, the Human Resources and Compensation Committee benchmarked the total direct compensation packages of the Corporation's NEOs (except Geoffrey Robillard, Senior Vice-President, Import Division, whose base salary remained unchanged from that of the previous fiscal year) against compensation packages of individuals acting in similar capacities for companies comprising the Comparator Group.
+The Human Resources and Compensation Committee concluded that base salaries of the Corporation's NEOs were generally aligned with the Corporation's performance, were competitive with the market for their respective positions, specifically just below the 50th percentile for the CEO, CFO and COO and just above the 50th percentile for the CMO, and reflected the individuals' demonstrated capabilities.

+Therefore, no base salary adjustments were made for the fiscal year ended January 31, 2016, other than annual merit increases of 4.0% for each of the CEO, CFO, COO and CMO, within the merit increase range applied to all employees of the Corporation who exceeded expectations during the fiscal year ended January 31, 2016.
+Further details regarding components of total annual NEO compensation are available in the "Summary Compensation Table" section on page 31 of this Circular.